-Note 11.
+Note 13.
 Special Charges

-During fiscal 2011, the Company recorded special charges of \$0.9 million consisting of exit costs associated with severance benefits for involuntarily-terminated employees, primarily related to the consolidation of certain engineering functions.
-As of April 3, 2011, all such severance benefits had been paid.
+During fiscal 2011, the Company recorded special charges of \$0.4 million consisting of exit costs associated with severance benefits for involuntarily-terminated employees, all of which were paid during fiscal 2011.

 During fiscal 2010, the Company recorded special charges totaling \$5.2 million related to the consolidation of facilities and workforce reductions.
 The special charges consisted primarily of \$3.1 million of exit costs related to facilities under non-cancelable leases that the Company ceased using during fiscal 2010 and \$1.5 million of exit costs associated with severance benefits for involuntarily-terminated employees (collectively, the Fiscal 2010 Initiative).
-In addition, the fiscal 2010 special charges included \$0.6 million of exit costs related to facilities that the Company ceased using prior to fiscal 2010, which were associated with the fiscal 2009 and 2008 initiatives.
+In addition, the fiscal 2010 special charges included \$0.6 million of additional exit costs related to facilities that the Company ceased using.
+As of April 1, 2012 and April 3, 2011, unpaid exit costs related to the Fiscal 2010 Initiative, consisting of facilities related charges, totaled \$1.9 million and \$2.3 million, respectively, and are expected to be paid over the terms of the related agreements through fiscal 2018.